tom-gora/hypr-dots/.config/hypr/README.md

 ![submaps+notifications](./repo_assets/notifications.png)

+---

 ## IMPORTANT

 This is very much not a distribution or a comprehensive setup.
-There is noo claim anything will work on a system other than mine.
+There is no claim anything will work on a system other than mine.
 It started waaaaay back from JaKooLit's [LINK](https://github.com/JaKooLit/Fedora-Hyprland) dots as a base but significantly evolved away from this base and it is just my personal config that I maintain for myself.
 Feel free to get inspired but I do not recommend trying to comprehensively apply any of the dots willy-nilly, as those are very much specific to my machine.

 ## License